SAP-archive/helm-broker/README.md

 Before each commit, use the `before-commit.sh` script which tests your changes and builds binaries.
 If you want to run the Helm Broker locally, read [this](/docs/run-local.md) document.

-Integration tests check if all parts of the Helm-Broker work together.
-They start `kube-apiserver` with `etcd`, sets up the Controller and the Broker.
-Before you run it, install [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
-You can run integration tests using the following command:
+Integration tests check if all parts of the Helm Broker work together.
+They start kube-apiserver with etcd, set up the Controller and the Broker.
+Install [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) before you run integration tests.
+Run tests using the following command:
 ```bash
 make integration-test
 ```